marcwie/pylaunchcal/README.md

 Run the script with `python3 launch_calendar.py -o PATH_TO_OUTPUT_FILE`.
 Set up a cron job to run the script automatically.

 # Subscription
-You can subscribe to a daily updated webcal [here](https://momadoki.uber.space/launches/launches.ics).
+If you are only interested in the final product, you can subscribe to a daily updated webcal containing all launches [here](https://momadoki.uber.space/launches/launches.ics).

 # TODO
 - Docstrings